jonlpersson/ed-latimore/site/_posts/2023-08-16-why-you-want-revenge-and-why-you-shouldn-t-get-it.md

 ## Forgiveness: A Path Forward

-While the word "forgiveness" often requires extensive explanation to avoid being misinterpreted as a call for lawlessness, it is a powerful tool for moving past the pain of offense.
+While the word "forgiveness" often requires extensive explanation to avoid misinterpretation as a call for lawlessness, it is a powerful tool for overcoming the pain of offense.

 Forgiveness doesn't mean condoning wrongdoing or absolving someone of the consequences of their actions.
 Instead, it's a personal choice to release the emotional burden of anger and resentment.

-Research has shown that forgiveness can lead to improved mental and physical health outcomes.
+Research has shown that forgiveness can improve mental and physical health outcomes.
 A meta-analysis by Worthington and Scherer (2004) found that forgiveness interventions can significantly reduce anxiety, depression, and stress while increasing self-esteem and hope.

 ## To Forgive or Seek Revenge?